 For example, if you drive 7,500 miles in a year, and the standard mileage rate for the year is 62.5 cents, you’d be entitled to a deduction of $4,687.50 using the standard deduction rate.
 Depending on your expenses, you might get a higher deduction if you used the actual expense method instead.
 It’s worth recording the mileage and taking the deduction no matter the amount of miles you drive for business.

 Although taking the deduction sounds like a no-brainer, many small businesses don’t claim the vehicle tax deduction or don’t take as large of a deduction as they’d be entitled to.
 The reason: They don’t have good records to prove the deduction.
 Fortunately, you can solve that problem by using ZenBusiness Money Pro to record and organize the records you need for the mileage deduction.

-ZenBusiness Money Essential is a free tool to help you track and manage all your business finances in one place.
+ZenBusiness Money is a tool to help you track and manage all your business finances in one place.

 Record Keeping Requirements